 Yaks can live up to 20,000 feet above sea level.
 The thick tongue of the yak helps it lick moss and lichen off rough surfaces.
 While there are not many nutrients in the diet that the yak consumes, they have a rumen.
 Chewing their cud, like a cow, helps them get more nutrients out of the available food.
 The rumen in the yak is extremely large.
 Therefore, they can take in more food at one time and let it sit until they are ready to eat it.
 The long intestine in a yak is also longer than in most animals.
 This also helps them get more nutrients from their food because it stays in their bodies longer.

 Yaks also have larger hearts and lungs than other members of the bovine family.
 They also have a higher blood cell count.
-These are all cool adaptations as it helps the animal keep the animal’s blood flowing at freezing temperatures, which allows its body use oxygen more efficiently.
+These are all cool adaptations as it helps keep the animal’s blood flowing at freezing temperatures, which allows its body to use oxygen more efficiently.
 Like many mountain animals, yaks also have a very dense coat.
 Its coat is water-resistant, which helps to keep the animal warmer.
 Additionally, it has broad hooves designed to walk across snowy and icy surfaces.
 Therefore, the yak has no trouble migrating to lower elevations during the winter.

 #1 Amazing Mountain Animal: Alpine Chough